GCVE-BCP-02 - Practical Guide to Vulnerability Handling and Disclosure

 -

 Post-Publication Monitoring: After publishing, monitor the reaction.
 Be ready to answer questions from users or the media.
 If any detail in the advisory is found to be incorrect or unclear, issue a correction or update the advisory.
-For example, sometimes after release it’s discovered that additional versions are affected or the fix had a bug – update the advisory to reflect this.
-Also monitor for any signs of exploitation in the wild now that the vulnerability is public; if something arises, you might need to alert users or provide additional mitigation advice.
+Sometimes after release, additional research may discover that the vulnerability affected additional versions or that the fix had a bug.
+These discoveries and their subsequent fixes require an update to the advisory.
+Monitor for any signs of public exploitation now that the vulnerability is published.
+If something arises, you might need to alert users or provide additional mitigation advice.

 Best Practices

-To wrap up, here is a summary of best practices for vulnerability handling and disclosure.
-These practices reinforce the guidance above and provide a quick checklist for building a robust process:
+The following best practices reinforce the guidance above and provide a quick checklist for building a robust process:

 -